Free and Open Source Radiation Exposure Monitoring for the physicist

 OpenREM provides a web interface for display of the studies that have been imported into the database, allowing easy review of the latest data.
 It also has a filtering function to enable any subset of the studies to be reviewed.

 Each of the modalities has charts suitable for that modality optionally plotted within the web interface.
 Some examples for CT are shown below:

 You can find a demo version of OpenREM at demo.openrem.org/openrem.
 It has been populated with computer-generated data.
 Note that exports are not currently available from the demo site.

 OpenREM uses Python and will run on any platform that runs Python.
 This will typically be a Linux, Windows or Mac PC or server.

 You will need to install Python (v2.7) along with setuptools and pip (links to instructions for this are in the documentation).
 You will also need to install a database and a web server.
-The software comes with a database that can be used for testing, but it is not intended for a live environment.
-You might use MySQL or PostgreSQL.
-There is also an inbuilt web server that is suitable for testing, but this can be swapped out for a more robust solution such as Apache or nginx at any time.
+The software comes with a database that can be used for testing, but it is not intended for a live environment and PostgreSQL is recommended.
+There is also an inbuilt web server that is suitable for testing, but it is recommended that this is replaced by Nginx/Gunicorn on Linux and Microsoft IIS on Windows for production use.